robin4a4/jSimple/packages/dom-render/README.md

 ### DOMRender

-This packages consists of a tree walker that add effects to rerender the dom.
+This packages consists of a tree walker that adds effects to rerender the dom.

 The `DOMRender` function takes two arguments:
-- a context object consiting of the variables and functions that are called in the dom.
+- a context object consisting of the variables and functions that are called in the dom.
-- a mount element to identifiy wich part should be scanned
+- a mount element to identify which part should be scanned

 ### Events